-Washington's voters approved a policy initiative to generate at least 15 percent of its major utility energy needs with qualifying renewable resources by 2020.
+Washington voters approved a policy initiative to generate at least 15 percent of its major utility energy needs with qualifying renewable resources by 2020.
 Many other states have similar initiatives.
 California has a goal of meeting 50 percent of its energy needs with renewable power by 2030.

 As utilities acquire renewable resources, their power supply portfolio evolves.
 New renewables often replace coal, nuclear, or thermal resources.
 Many of these resources operate without the relative consistency throughout the day as traditional "baseload resources."
 Baseload resources are ones that operate at the same level in all hours of the day.
 They don't fluctuate very much and are relatively easy to manage on an hourly basis.
 Solar or wind resources only operate according to how much sun there is or how hard the wind is blowing, so we call them "intermittent resources."
-They require more resources to effectively manage.
+These resources are more difficult to manage due to their fluctuation in power supply.